zesk/build/docs/tools/aws.md

 Register current IP address in listed security groups to allow for access to deployment systems from a specific IP.
 Use this during deployment to grant temporary access to your systems during deployment only.
-Build scripts should have a $(consoleCode --revoke) step afterward, always. services are looked up in /etc/services and match /tcp services only for port selection
+Build scripts should have a $(decorate code --revoke) step afterward, always. services are looked up in /etc/services and match /tcp services only for port selection

 - Location: `bin/build/tools/aws.sh`